timacdonald/json-api/README.md

 The default bindings resolve the `"id"` by calling `(string) $model->getKey()` and they resolves the `"type"` by using a camel case of the model's table name, e.g. `blog_posts` becomes `blogPosts`.

+You can customise how this works to support other types of objects and behaviours, but that will follow in the advanced usage section.

 Nice.
 Well that was easy, so let's move onto...

 ## Attributes